ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide-v8.8.0.md

     ```objectivec
     - (void)configurationDCE{
-        // Bind the Camera Enhancer instance to the Barcode Reader instance.
+        ...

+        // Create settings for video decoding.
+        iDCESettingParameters* para = [[iDCESettingParameters alloc] init];
-        // The _dce is the instance of the Dynamsoft Camera Enhancer.
+        // This cameraInstance is the instance of the Dynamsoft Camera Enhancer.
         // The Barcode Reader will use this instance to take control of the camera and acquire frames from the camera to start the barcode decoding process.
-        [_barcodeReader setCameraEnhancer:_dce];
+        para.cameraInstance = _dce;
         // Make this setting to get the result.
 The result will be an object that contains text result and other barcode information.
-        [_barcodeReader setDBRTextResultDelegate:self userData:nil];
+        para.textResultDelegate = self;
+        // Bind the Camera Enhancer instance to the Barcode Reader instance.
-        [_barcodeReader startScanning error:&error];
+        [_barcodeReader setCameraEnhancerPara:para];
     }
     ```